measurement-kit/measurement-kit/doc/api/ooni/orchestrate.md

 indicates whether there was an error.

-The `update` method assumes that a probe is already registered and updates the orchestrator system's knowledge of the state of a probe.
-It will call the proper orchestrator HTTP API.
-The parameter passed to the callback indicates whether there was an error.
+The `update` method assumes that a probe is already registered and updates the orchestrator system's knowledge of the state of a probe (e.g. network type, location).
+The parameter passed to callback indicates whether there was an error.

 The `list_tasks` method assumes that a probe is already registered and gets the list of tasks to run.
-It will call the proper orchestrator HTTP API.
 The callback receives two parameters: whether there was an error and the list of tasks.

 Each task is an instance of the `Task` class.